MicrosoftDocs/win32/desktop-src/Controls/create-an-image-list.md

 ---
 title: How to Create an Image List
-description: This topic demonstrates how to use the ImageList\_Create function to create an image list. ms.assetid: '6092C555-B5B6-49DB-B07B-684EDB890761'
+description: This topic demonstrates how to use the ImageList\_Create function to create an image list. ms.assetid: 6092C555-B5B6-49DB-B07B-684EDB890761 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Create an Image List

-This topic demonstrates how to use the [**ImageList\_Create**](imagelist-create.md) function to create an image list.
+This topic demonstrates how to use the [**ImageList\_Create**](/windows/win32/Commctrl/nf-commctrl-imagelist_create?branch=master) function to create an image list.

 ## What you need to know